gbordyugov/th.emoh/README.md

 in the SQL code.

-In the test case uploaded, there are 10000 attributions, 5000 user register events (not of them unique, your mileage may vary depending on the result of the random sampling with replacement from them) and 1000 bank account events (a smaller number of unique events too).
+In the test case uploaded, there are 10000 attributions, 5000 user register events (not all of them are from unique users, your mileage may vary depending on the result of the random sampling with replacement from them) and 1000 bank account events (a smaller number of unique events too).

 ## Case 2